 On Sunday, May 19, Muhlenberg’s Class of 2019 and their families will hear from author and attorney Scott Turow.
 Turow has written 14 books (11 novels and three works of nonfiction) that have sold more than 30 million copies.
 Among his most popular works are One L: The Turbulent True Story of a First Year at Harvard Law School, Presumed Innocent (a novel that became a 1990 movie starring Harrison Ford) and his most recent novel, Testimony, published in 2017.
 He’s also practiced law for more than 40 years.
 He earned an undergraduate degree from Amherst College, attended Stanford University’s Creative Writing Center and received his doctorate from Harvard Law School.

-Turow will be one of four recipients of honorary degrees at the Commencement ceremony.
+Turow will be one of three recipients of honorary degrees at the Commencement ceremony.
 Joining him are:

 Sarah Bloom Raskin.
 Bloom Raskin, an attorney and Rubenstein Fellow at Duke Law School, served as a member of the Federal Reserve Board of Governors and the United States Deputy Secretary of the Treasury under President Barack Obama.
 Bloom Raskin is known for her promotion of financial-sector cybersecurity.
 She helped spearhead the 2016 creation of the G7 Fundamental Elements of Cybersecurity for the Financial Sector, international guidelines that aim to mitigate risk in a climate of ever-evolving threats.
 She received her bachelor’s degree in economics from Amherst College and went on to graduate from Harvard Law School.